tinashe76/Account-Generator/README.md

 # Account-Generator
-For when you want to (anonymously) sign up on Po...I mean Netflix.
+For when you want to sign-up on shaddy websites